 Well/Spring Name Geologic Setting/Sensitivity

 Well 1 Karst Areas-High Sensitivity

 Well 2 Karst Areas-High Sensitivity

+Well 4 Karst Areas-High Sensitivity

+Well 5 Karst Areas-High Sensitivity

-The Fountain PSD water system serves a population of approximately 448 people.
-The supply is from two wells.
-The wells are pumped to provide an average daily production of about 36,000 gallons per day.
+The Timberline Four Seasons Water System serves a population of approximately 253 people.
+The supply is from four (4) wells.
+The wells are pumped to provide an average daily production of about 40,783 gallons per day.

+There may be shallow sinkholes in this area which could affect surface streams.
 Surface waters can enter the ground water regime very quickly via direct injection through sinkholes or other fracture or solution openings.
 The type of flow in karst areas is described as being conduit flow and is delivered via strike oriented cave passages or along fault planes and fault passages.
-The estimated land area (approximately 418 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
-The SWAP program's consultant, RK&K Engineers, used Mod Flow as the ground water flow model to determine a portion of the delineated area along with a hydrogeologic boundary approach in which the boundaries are identified.
+The estimated land area (approximately 644.7 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The SWAP program's consultant, Gannett Fleming, used hydrogeologic calculations to determine an area sufficiently large to accommodate the volume of water produced by the four wells.